joomla/user-interface-text/joomla_name_usage.md

 ## Use of the Joomla! name
-(Awaiting info from the Trademark Team)
+(Awaiting cofirmed info from the Trademark Team)
 The information below is specific to content not sure how it applies to language strings.
+This needs to be formally discussed and confirmed with Trademark Team.

 #### Joomla! is a registered trademark so should always be capitalised